Spitboy

-Spitboy was an American anarcho-punk band founded in the San Francisco Bay area in 1990.
-The all-female band aggressively criticized patriarchy and gender roles but did not associate with the contemporaneous riot grrrl movement.
-They released several records and toured extensively and then disbanded in 1995.
-Members later played in the bands Instant Girl and Aus Rotten, while drummer Michelle Cruz Gonzales and vocalist Adrienne Droogas have been active as writers.
+Spitboy was an American anarcho-punk band from the San Francisco Bay area, founded in 1990.
+The all-female band was known for aggressively criticizing patriarchy and gender roles through their political lyricism, but did not associate with the contemporaneous riot grrrl movement.
+Spitboy released several records (most notably a split album with Los Crudos) and toured extensively during their tenure before disbanding in 1995.
+Following their dissolution, members of the band later played in other hardcore punk acts such as Instant Girl and Aus Rotten, while drummer Michelle Cruz Gonzales and vocalist Adrienne Droogas have since been active as writers.

 History

-Spitboy was founded by drummer Michelle "Todd" Gonzales, vocalist Adrienne Droogas, bassist Paula Hibbs-Rines, and guitarist Karin Gembus.
-Paula left the band before the release of the Rasana 7-inch EP and was replaced by Dominique Davison.
+Spitboy was formed by drummer Michelle "Todd" Gonzales, vocalist Adrienne Droogas, bassist Paula Hibbs-Rines, and guitarist Karin Gembus in 1990.
+Paula left the band before the release of their Rasana EP, and was replaced by Dominique Davison.

-The band toured the United States, Europe, Australia, New Zealand, and Japan.
-Their records were released on prominent punk rock labels Lookout Records, Allied Recordings, and Ebullition Records, including a split LP with the Chicago-based hardcore group Los Crudos.
+Throughout their stint, the band toured the United States, Europe, Australia, New Zealand, and Japan.
+Their records were primarily released on prominent punk rock labels including Lookout Records, Ebullition Records, and Allied Recordings.
+In 1995, Spitboy released a split-LP with influential Chicago-based hardcore punk band Los Crudos.
+The album serves as Spitboy's final release as a band, and it remains the most popular record ever released on Ebulliton to date.

+Post-breakup activities

-After the breakup of the group, Davison, Gonzales, and Gembus played together in the group Instant Girl, whose sound was less aggressive than that of Spitboy.
-Instant Girl released an LP on Allied Recordings.
-Droogas was briefly a member of the group Aus Rotten and then moved to Richmond, Virginia.
-She also wrote columns for the punk zines Heartattack and Profane Existence.
-Davison is now an architect and owner of Draw in Kansas City.
-Gonzales teaches English at Las Positas College in Livermore, California, has published zines and memoirs on her time in Spitboy.
+After their breakup, Davison, Gonzales, and Gembus formed a short-lived band together called Instant Girl, whose sound was less aggressive than that of Spitboy.
+Instant Girl released a single full-length, titled Post-Coital, on Allied before disbanding in 1997.
+Droogas briefly joined Aus Rotten as the drummer but left and eventually moved to Richmond, Virginia, afterwards.
+She also wrote columns for punk zines such as Heartattack and Profane Existence.
+Davison is now an architect and owner of DRAW in Kansas City.
+Gonzales teaches English at Las Positas College in Livermore, California, and has since published zines and memoirs on her time as a member of Spitboy.

-In April 2021, it was announced that the band would be releasing their complete discography as a new compilation, Body of Work (1990-1995), released by Don Giovanni Records on June 25.
-The first single, "What Are Little Girls Made Of?", was released in May 2021.
+In April 2021, it was announced that the band would be releasing a compilation album of their complete discography, titled Body Of Work 1990 - 1995 All The Songs, on Don Giovanni Records.
+The first single, "What Are Little Girls Made Of?", was released in May 2021, and the full album later released on June 25 of that year.

 Legacy

-The band had a large impact and fans included fellow musicians Alice Bag and Billie Joe Armstrong of Green Day as well as members of Operation Ivy, Fugazi, Neurosis, and Citizen Fish.
+Spitboy has had a large impact on punk.
+Fans of the band include fellow musicians Alice Bag and Billie Joe Armstrong of Green Day as well as members of Fugazi, Operation Ivy, Neurosis, and Citizen Fish.